 To determine the length of the rectangle

-Measure the circumference of your head or that of your children where you want to place your headband.
+Measure the circumference of your head or your children's heads where you want to place your headband.

-Since jersey has some elasticity, subtract 4 to 5cm (the more elastic the jersey, the more cm you will need to subtract) and then add 2cm for seam allowances.
+Since jersey has some elasticity, subtract 4 to 5cm (the more elastic the jersey, the more you need to subtract) and then add 2cm for seam allowances.

 For example, to make my headband: